OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 One benefit of consuming coffee with ranitidine is that the medication can help alleviate any discomfort caused by increased stomach acid due to coffee consumption.
 Ranitidine’s ability to reduce acid production may help prevent heartburn or indigestion commonly associated with drinking acidic beverages like coffee.

 However, there are certain considerations one should keep in mind when combining these two elements.
-Firstly, although ranitidine can help manage the symptoms of increased stomach acidity caused by coffee intake, it does not address other potential side effects such as jitteriness or sleep disturbances associated with caffeine consumption.
+Firstly, although ranitidine can help manage the symptoms of increased stomach acidity caused by coffee intake, it does not address other potential side effects, such as jitteriness or sleep disturbance, associated with caffeine consumption.

 Additionally, ranitidine usage may have its own set of risks.
 In 2019, the U.S. Food and Drug Administration (FDA) issued a recall of ranitidine products due to concerns about potential contamination with a probable human carcinogen known as N-nitrosodimethylamine (NDMA).
 While subsequent investigations are ongoing, it is essential to consult your healthcare provider regarding the safety and efficacy of ranitidine before combining it with coffee or any other beverage.